ggml-org/llama.vscode/resources/help.md

 ## Model selection

 ### What is model selection
+At a given time only one model could be selected (no model selected is also possible).
+If a model is selected, llama-vscode assumes this model is available at the endpoint for this model.
+If the model is local, the selection of a model starts a llama.cpp server with it.

 ### Why is model selection needed
+This way is more clear what models for what will be used.

 ### How to use it
 There are different ways to select a model